partylikeits1983/miden-docs/src/imported/miden-compiler/src/getting_started.md

 For the latest information on known bugs, see the [issue tracker](https://github.com/0xpolygonmiden/compiler/issues).

-See [Known Limitations](appendix/known-limitations.md) for details on what functionality is missing or only partially implemented.

 ## Where to start?

 Provided here are a set of guides which are focused on documenting a couple of supported workflows